-You have a right to the best possible standard of health, good mental wellbeing, and for you to live in healthy, sustainable environments.
+Mokopuna have the right to the best possible standard of health, good mental wellbeing, and to live in healthy, sustainable environments.

 Are learning and developing

-You have a right to be progressing and achieving in education, and you have the knowledge, skills and encouragement to achieve your limitless potential.
+Mokopuna have the right to be progressing and achieving in education, to gain the knowledge, skills and to be encouraged to achieve their potential.

 Are accepted, respected and connected

-You have the right to feel valued and connected to your culture, language, beliefs and identity including whakapapa and tūrangawaewae.
+Mokopuna have the right to feel valued and connected to their culture, language, beliefs and identity including whakapapa and tūrangawaewae.

 Are involved and empowered

-You have the right to be listened to and for your opinions to be taken into account.
-You have the right to be supported to be more independent as you get older, and to engage in active citizenship.
+Mokopuna have the right to be listened to and for their opinions to be taken into account.
+They have the right to be supported to be more independent as they get older, and to engage in active citizenship.

 Ngā ara rerekē ki te pupuri motika

 Through the United Nations, the government has also agreed to promote and protect the rights of children, indigenous peoples and disabled people.
-As a mokopuna, you can have rights across all of these areas.
-Whether it comes from whakapapa, legal documents, or both, your rights matter and should be respected and upheld at all times.
+Mokopuna can have rights as any of these population groups, whether it comes from whakapapa, legal documents, or both, rights matter and should be respected and upheld at all times.